-Examples of bad job ads are a popular feature of Workable VP of Customer Advocacy Matt Buckland’s Twitter feed.
+Examples of bad job ads are a popular feature of one-time Workable VP of Customer Advocacy Matt Buckland’s Twitter feed.
 Some of them might make you chuckle, others might frustrate you with their blatant crudeness.
 We’ve compiled the best (worst) of these recruiting fails here.

 And the underlying message?
 Learn from the worst job ads so you can make the best.
 Without further ado: